shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 While holding and attuned to this feather, you gain the following benefits:

 -   Keen Sight
--   You know the spell Feather Fall
+-   You know the spell Feather Fall, and can freely cast it once per long rest.
 -   You have a flying speed equal to half your walking speed

 # Wand of Desaturation